This summer, open your kid’s mind back up.

 These projects can be used to keep your kids learning, growing, and discovering during school shutdowns and long breaks, all while giving you the space and time needed to stay productive.

-Then, join a free webinar on how to kick off a project at home
+Then, watch a free recorded webinar on how to kick off a project at home

-We're offering two free 45-minute interactive webinars with the authors Bob Lenz and Laureen Adams and other parents to help you get started in launching a project or two with your kid(s) at home.
+We recorded a live webinar with the eBook authors Bob Lenz and Laureen Adams and other parents to help you get started in launching a project or two with your kid(s) at home.